zowe/docs-site/docs/user-guide/address-security-requirements.md

 # Address security requirements

 As a ...
-(Identify the role/roles who are addressing these requirements.)
+(Identify the role/roles who are addressing these requirements.
+We should include an **Important:** note to inform readers in which use case they are likely to need permissions set by their security administrator.)

 Zowe implements comprehensive measures to secure mainframe services and data resources in transition and in rest: